textileio/papers/draft.md

 Threads-compatible Event Store implementation.
-The Event Store outlined here takes advantage of ideas from several existing CQRS and ES systems (e.g., [@ereminReduxInspiredBackend2019]), as well as concepts and designs from Flux [@facebookFluxInDepthOverview2019], Redux[^12] [@reduxMotivation] and domain driven design [@evansDomaindrivenDesignTackling2004a] (DDD)[^13].
+The Event Store outlined here takes advantage of ideas from several existing CQRS and ES systems (e.g., [@ereminReduxInspiredBackend2019]), as well as concepts and designs from Flux [@facebookFluxInDepthOverview2019], Redux[^redux] [@reduxMotivation] and domain driven design [@evansDomaindrivenDesignTackling2004a] (DDD)[^13].
 Following this discussion of Threads *internals*, in [@sec:interfaces] we outline how it can be used to build intuitive developer-facing application programing interfaces (APIs) to make adopting and using Threads "the right choice" for a wide range of developers.

 Overview
 --------